ajvillegas/widgetized-page-template/README.txt

 2. Upload the `widgetized-page-template` directory to your `wp-content/plugins` directory
 3. Activate the plugin on the WordPress Plugins Dashboard

+== Screenshots ==

+1. Page editor screen

 == Changelog ==

+= 1.0.4 =
+* Added a live edit button to the page editor screen that automatically redirects to the page widget area section in the Customizer.

 = 1.0.3 =
 * Removed previous version's compatibility issue fix (no longer needed with Genesis v2.5.2).